 We decided to focus on delays happening while waiting for a ride, as we witnessed from our user research that it was a recurrent complaint after ordering a Heetch: the waiting time would suddenly increase, sometimes doubling the time displayed at the moment of the order.

 Our solution is to be transparent and offer an alternative: when a delay over 5 minutes happens, we notify the user and suggest to walk a couple of minutes to get closer and reduce the waiting time.

-If the user doesn’t accept, they can either wait, call the driver or cancel the ride.
+We also introduced an incentive of 10% of discount if the user wants to cancel the ride after a delay, in case they change their mind.
 We improved the copywriting at that point, to clarify: if the user cancels after 5 minutes, there is a cancellation fee.
 Under 5 minutes, the user doesn’t pay anything.

 We also adapted the tone of voice currently used in the app to better fit the brand image.
 We switched from “vous” (formal) to “tu” (casual), as Heetch mainly targets young adults.
 We took extra care on the copy to convey empathy and transparency in our messages following a delay.

 Following the prototyping of these features (notify a delay, offer the alternative of walking, and 10% discount), we tested them out on a panel of 5 users.
 Although it wasn’t in the right context (in the street, at night, ordering a car), we received many interesting insights:

 - Being notified of a delay has been positively received by all of our testers.

 “Knowing why doesn’t impact my decision by my emotion.”